tmarcccc/vscode-setup/README.md

 3. Changing to opt: cd /opt
 4. Creating the WebApp folder: sudo mkdir flask_app
 5. Setting up Premissions: sudo chown -R marc:marc /opt/flask_app
+6. Moce to /opt/flask_app folder.
-6. Moving the Flask app files in this directory so the app.py is there.
+7. Moving the Flask app files in this directory so the app.py is there.
-7. Starting the Virtual Enviroment: sudo python3 -m venv venv
+8. Starting the Virtual Enviroment: sudo python3 -m venv venv
-8. Starting the Virtual Enviroment: source venv/bin/activate
+9. Starting the Virtual Enviroment: source venv/bin/activate
+10. to be sure do sudo apt update
-9. If requirements.txt is avaliable: pip install -r requirements.txt
+11. If requirements.txt is avaliable: pip install -r requirements.txt
+12. If not already installed for PostgreSQL do: sudo apt install build-essential python3-dev libpq-dev -y
-10. if it was not in requirements.txt: pip install flask
+13. if it was not in requirements.txt: pip install flask        and      pip install psycopg2       (also for PostgreSQL)
-11. Checking which packeges are installed: pip list
+14. Checking which packeges are installed: pip list
-12. Testing if the Webserver starts: python app.py
+15. Testing if the Webserver starts: python app.py
-13. Stay in the (venv)
+16. Stay in the (venv)
-14. Installing gunicorn for WSGI HTTP server: pip install gunicorn
+17. Installing gunicorn for WSGI HTTP server: pip install gunicorn
-15. Starting the Server:  gunicorn -w 5 -b 0.0.0.0:5000 app:app
+18. Starting the Server:  gunicorn -w 5 -b 0.0.0.0:5000 app:app
-16. Website should now be reachable
+19. Website should now be reachable
-18. Exit Venv: deactivate
+20. Exit Venv: deactivate
-19. Setting up Ngix:
+21. Setting up Ngix:
-20. Installing Ngix: sudo apt install nginx -y
+22. Installing Ngix: sudo apt install nginx -y
-21. Editing the Congfig: sudo nano /etc/nginx/sites-available/flask_app
+23. Editing the Congfig: sudo nano /etc/nginx/sites-available/flask_app
-22. Pasting Config:
+24. Pasting Config:
 ```
 server {
     listen 80;